Observed sundown April 3 to sundown April 11, 2015

 - Tree of Life Passover cards honor Jewish heritage by combining symbols of the faith with messages that reflect the meaning and essence of the religious celebration.

-- The cards showcase compelling artwork created by Jewish artists through the ages, photography with images of Jerusalem and other relevant icons, and bright colors.
+- The cards showcase compelling artwork created by Jewish artists through the ages with images of relevant icons and bright colors.

 - Many cards use traditional sentiments to express the religious and cultural significance of the occasion, while other greetings take a more lighthearted approach to the holiday.

-- Hallmark.com offers personalized paper greeting cards for Passover, which consumers can customize with their own messages and photos.
+- Hallmark.com offers a range of Passover greeting cards, including individual cards which consumers can customize with their own messages and photos.
+Hallmark.com will address, stamp and mail the cards directly to the recipient for just the cost of postage.

 - HallmarkEcards.com provides Passover ecards, available with a subscription.